YOUR ULTIMATE GUIDE

 What is the MAT?

 The Mathematics Admissions Test (MAT), is exactly what it sounds like – an admissions test for those applying to Mathematics related university courses.
-The MAT is used by a variety of universities in the UK and is taken at both Batchelor’s and Masters’ level in some cases.
+The MAT is used by a variety of universities in the UK and is taken at both Batchelor’s and Master’s levels in some cases.

-It is a written test, made up of some multiple-choice questions and some longer written questions.
+It’s a computer-based test made up of multiple-choice questions and two longer-written questions.
 It’s designed to be approachable by all students, including those without Further Mathematics A-Level or the equivalent.

 What is the Structure of the MAT?

-The MAT lasts 2-hour 30-minute.
+The MAT lasts 2 hours and 30 minutes.
 Its format is fairly unique compared to other admissions tests such as the TMUA.
-Essentially, the test paper is split up into six questions:
+The paper contains 27 questions and two different question formats:

-Question 1 is a multiple-choice question, with ten parts, each worth 4 marks.
+Question 1 was a multiple-choice question, with ten parts, each worth 4 marks.

 Why is the MAT Used?